 Your dog's health requires exercise, good nutrition and lots of love.
 Regular checkups with your veterinarian will ensure that your dog will lead as healthy a live as he can.
 Just as you and are are always trying to reduce fat in our diets and promote greater muscle mass to increase metabolism, lower affects of arthritis and aging, your dog can benefit from eating foods that will help him build more muscles.

 From Puppy to Senior

-Veterinarians and scientists have worked to create food formulas for the various stages of your dog's life.
-Puppies eat foods with the highest protein content to build muscles and develop vital organs properly.
-As dogs mature, their kidneys can have problems processing high protein diets.
-Don't eliminate meat from your dog's diet, however.
+Food is a constant in your dog's life but for years veterinarians and scientists have worked on creating formulas for the various stages of your dog's life.
+Puppies historically have eaten foods with the highest protein content so they can build muscles and develop their vital organs properly.
+As dogs mature, their kidneys can sometimes have trouble processing diets of high protein.
+But that doesn't mean you should stop the meats and start strictly giving your dog broccoli for dinner.
 Active dogs, just like active humans, need protein to rebuild muscle at all stages of life.